Sanjaysamrat/Restaurant-Webpage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/Sanjaysamrat/Restaurant-Webpage/blob/main/LICENSE) file for details.